fabiensanglard/libRealSpace/doc/PROG_OPCOD.md

 - A6 (166) set objective to fly to way area
 - A2 (162) set objective to land plane at waypoint
 - A1 (161) set objective to takeoff from waypoint (simulate takeoff for ai)
+- AA (170) set objective to follow leader
+- A8 (168) set objective to defend ally with id as the value

 - A7 (167) set primary target for enemy ai, value is the id of the part (object) in the mission file

+- 08 (8) define new objective for AI with value might be a percentage to respect the  objective

 From the strike.exe we should have the following: